lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ### DEViid, APPiid CDA

 These functions are used to process respectively the Dev and the App Interface Identifiers (Deviid and Appiid) of the IPv6 addresses.
-Appiid CDA is less common, since current LPWAN technologies frames contain a single address.
+Appiid CDA is less common since current LPWAN technologies frames contain a single address.

 The IID value may be computed from the Device ID present in the Layer 2 header.
 The